sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Trigger a corrective action, such as enabling VSM using WMI or a Powershell script.

 **OSKernelDebuggingEnabled**
-OSKernelDebuggingEnabled points to a device that is used in development & testing.
-Devices that are used for test and development typically are less secure: they may run unstable code, or be configured with fewer security restrictions required for testing and development.
+<p style="margin-left: 20px">OSKernelDebuggingEnabled points to a device that is used in development and testing.
+Devices that are used for test and development typically are less secure: they may run unstable code, or be configured with fewer security restrictions required for testing and development.</p>

-If OSKernelDebuggingEnabled = 0 (False), then allow access.
+<p style="margin-left: 20px">If OSKernelDebuggingEnabled = 0 (False), then allow access.</p>

-If OSKernelDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If OSKernelDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets